Dr Marcus T. Wilson

 Personal Website: http://sci.waikato.ac.nz/physicsstop

 My research is focused on biophysics, in particular the electrical interactions of the brain.
-I am looking for excellent PhD students who are capable in theoretical physics and numerical modelling who would like to explore this exciting area - no knowledge of biology required!
+I have developed numerical models of the interactions between populations of neurons and how they are affected by applied electromagnetic fields, such as in Transcranial Magnetic Stimulation.
+I welcome applications from excellent PhD students who are capable in theoretical and/or experimental physics or numerical modelling who would like to explore this exciting area - no knowledge of biology required!

 Current research interests include measurement and modelling of the electrical behaviour of the brain, with a particular interest in neural field models and transcranial magnetic stimulation, numerical modelling more generally, and the practice of teaching physics and engineering